I addressed a group of young people in their early twenties and in their first jobs, on building their careers.

 How can I build effectiveness into all the things that I do?
 Can I do something better or find a new way to begin things that can help me become faster, cheaper, or better.

-How can I get closer to my customer?
+How can I get closer to my customer/ partner?

-How can I address my customer’s unsolved problem?
+How can I address my partners/ customer’s unsolved problem?

-How can I get move share out of the customer’s wallet?
+How can I get more share out of the customer’s wallet?

 How can I increase the sales?